emilypx/appfair.github.io/index.md

 App Fair apps are written in Swift, a modern & safe language, compiled natively for Intel & ARM, and utilize the `SwiftUI` framework to provide a truly native application user interface.
 This makes apps installed from the App Fair tend to be fast and efficient, and have the capability to utilize the full range of the platform's native frameworks.

-Unlike other platform-native store-fronts, there is no application, fees, or recurring subscriptions to createm develop, and update App Fair apps, nor are there any reviews or systematic delays in issuing updates to your apps.
+Unlike other platform-native store-fronts, there is no application, fees, or recurring subscriptions to create, develop, and update App Fair apps, nor are there any reviews or systematic delays in issuing updates to your apps.

 The App Fair's "Source Transparency" feature means that there is always visibility into exactly what code is running on your device.

-## The Structure of the App Fair project
+## The App Fair process

 Upon submitting a [Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for your `/APP-ORG/App` fork's changes, your project will be automatically built, signed, and packaged as a native macOS application.